Santos Manuel Student Union

 This is a regular, full-time, hourly position.
 Willingness to work a flexible schedule as necessary in order to respond to emergency/urgent situations is required.
 This may include working extended hours, evenings, weekends and some holidays.

-Under the direction of the Santos Manuel Student Union Associate Director of Diversity and Inclusion, the Santos Manuel Student Union First People’s Center Coordinator is responsible for planning, implementing, and assessing programs and initiatives to meet the diverse needs for the First Peoples’/Native American students on campus as well as supervising student staff, managing the FPC, and collaborating with campus partners to directly support the success of First Peoples/Native American students at CSUSB.
+Under the direction of the Santos Manuel Student Union (SMSU) Director of Diversity, Equity and Inclusion, the SMSU Pan African Student Success Center (PASSC) Coordinator is responsible for planning, implementing, and assessing programs and initiatives to meet the diverse needs for Black/African-American students on campus and collaborating with campus partners to directly support their success.

-- Coordinate all programs, services, and administrative functions for the FPC
+- Coordinates all programs, services, and administrative functions for the PASSC.

-- Supervise student staff and manage the FPC
+- Supervises student staff and manages the PASSC.

-- Promote and assist in the development of policies, procedures and programs that assure the well-being and development of our Native American identifying students, affirm human dignity, and champion cultural pluralism across campus
+- Promotes and assists in the development of policies, procedures and programs that assure the well-being and development of our Black/African American identifying students, affirm human dignity, and champion cultural pluralism across campus.

-- Provide operational leadership for the coordination of multicultural and international related co-curricular programming, including but not limited to Summer First Peoples’ Coyotes Rising, California Native American Day, Native American Heritage Month, San Manuel Pow Wow, CommuniTEA programs, semesterly programs for the FPC, etc.
+- Provides operational leadership for the coordination of multicultural and international related co-curricular programming, including but not limited to CCC Fall Welcome, CommuniTEA programs, and semesterly programs for the PASSC.

-- Support the associate director with assessment of all programs including developing annual report for the department
+- Supports the director with assessment of all programs including developing an annual report for the department.

-- Coordinate and advance the dialogue around race, gender, and sexual orientation through campus programs and conversation.
-Develop and maintain a robust team of trained student and staff facilitators, facilitate programming in and out of the classroom, and engage in education and training
+- Coordinates and advances the dialogue around race, gender, and sexual orientation through campus programs and conversation.
+Develops and maintains a robust team of trained student and staff facilitators, facilitate programming in and out of the classroom, and engage in education and training.

-- Support the associate director with fiscal management for the FPC including preparing the annual budget, reviewing and approving quarterly budget requests, and monitoring the FPC budget
+- Supports the director with fiscal management for the PASSC including preparing the annual budget, reviewing and approving quarterly budget requests, and monitoring the PASSC budget.

-- Represents the FPC on committees, both on and off campus, to advance the needs of First Peoples/Native American students
+- Represents the PASSC on committees, both on and off campus, to advance the needs of Black/African-American students.

 May supervise student assistants.
 Carries out supervisory responsibilities in accordance with the organization's policies and applicable laws.
 Responsibilities include interviewing, hiring, and training employees; planning, assigning, and directing work; appraising performance; rewarding and disciplining employees; addressing complaints and resolving problems.